nextgis/docs_data/source/power_bi.rst

 How to upload text data into Microsoft Power BI
 ===================================================

-* `Order data <https://data.nextgis.com/en/>`_ for your area of interest in CSV format.
+* `Order data <https://data.nextgis.com/en/>`_ for your area of interest in CSV (Excel) format.
-* Wait for email with download link, download and unpack archive with data.
+* Wait for an email with the download link.
+Download and unpack the data.
 * In Power BI Desktop select "File" > "Get Data" > "Text/CSV".

 .. figure:: _static/power_bi1.png